intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Security.md

 Parameter | In | Description
 --- | --- | ---
 `api_key` | Request header | Each client application has its own unique key.
-The API uses the key for basic authentication and data provenance.
+The API uses the key for basic authorisation and traceability.

 *** REQUEST ***